 Source: Based on historic American Airlines and TWA timetables.

-In the 1930s, a flight between New York and Los Angeles would take more than 25 hours, taking about 15 technical stops (range and refueling) and a requirement to change planes twice.
-Introduced in 1946, the Douglas DC-3 was the first airliner able to undertake the profitable transportation of passengers.
+Introduced in 1936, the Douglas DC-3 was the first airliner able to undertake the profitable transportation of passengers.
 It was the outcome of specifications laid down by American Airlines for an airliner that could offer coast-to-coast “sleeper” overnight services.
-When configured for such operations the aircraft had a capacity of 14 passengers; but in a normal seating configuration, it held 21.
+When configured for such operations, the aircraft had a capacity of 14 passengers; but in a normal seating configuration, it held 21.